s-ccs/project_leftrightbias/typst-paper/main.typ

 )

 We did not find obvious patterns in the reaction times across spatial layouts.

+= Effect on Power
+A strong left (or right) bias can have strong consequences on th statistical power to find an effect.
+To highlight this, we simulated binary data from a basic Bradley-Terry model.
+In the Bradley-Terry model, we use a logistic regression, where 0 is left and 1 is right.
+Thus, the intercept represents the overall left-right bias.
+A second coefficient represents an effect coded condition, e.g. whether the left stimulus (-1) or the right stimulus (+1) is a happy (vs. neutral) face.
+We keep the condition-effect fixed at log-odds of 0.5, and systematically modify the intercept, the left-right bias.
+For each combination, we calculate 2000 simulations of 200 trials (achieving \~80% power at intercept=0), and test whether the condition-effect is correctly detected as significant, representing the power.

+We find a striking inverse quadratic relationship between the left-right bias and power.
+Meaning, the stronger the left/right bias, the smaller power.
+This can be translated to gains in power, which range from being small (\~5%, at \~65% bias) to decent (\~30%, at \~80% bias) to large (\~300% at \~90%).

+#figure(
+  image("bias_vs_power.png",width:40%),
+  caption:[
+    left-right bias against power at constant condition effect-size of 0.5.
+The logistic regression follows the Wilkinson formula `y~1+cond`, with `cond` being effect-coded following the Bradley-Terry model.
+Dashed lines are reported left-right biases in the literature
+  ]
+)

 = Discussion
 We replicate the left-bias spatial bias between two simultaneously displayed figures.
 We further demonstrate, that diagonal positioning of stimuli can eliminate such a left-bias, increasing the dynamic range available for actual experimental manipulations to influence the early attentional stage.